post

 I get up a bit earlier this morning, since we are leaving early for the long drive north to cross the border into Oman.
 The breakfast buffet is very extensive, and they have cappuccino, which is always a big bonus in my books!

 Before leaving Al Ain, we stop at a camel sale this morning, where there are hundreds of camels in sheds and open air pens, as well as sheep and goats.
 It is fun watching the haggling, but I finally go back to the bus early to get away from the heat and the smell.
-Kais tells me even city people buy camels and keep them outside the city, in order to maintain their connection with their culture…and no doubt some race them.
+Our guide Kais tells me even city people buy camels and keep them outside the city, in order to maintain their connection with their culture…and no doubt some race their camels.

 The steep road along the Musandam coastline